by: Kevin Broløs & Chris Cave

 (Feyn version 2.1.0 or newer)

 The number of potential models that can explain a dataset can vary.
 The function

-The list of models to find the best and sufficiently diverse from.
-The function expects the list to be sorted by some metric.
+The list of models to find the diverse models from.
+The function expects the list to be sorted by some metric, such as the loss.

-The amount of models to return from the list.
+The maximum amount of models to return from the list.